 Anchor text diversity can come in many forms:

 The type of anchor text can vary depending on the goal and author.
 This infographic from Ahrefs has a cool breakdown of what anchor text distribution should look like.

-Building backlinks with anchor text is one way you can help your website achieve higher rankings for non branded terms.
-Improving the rankings of keywords other than your brand name, will help to attract new audiences to your site while building your customer portfolio and increasing the bottom line of your business.
+Building backlinks with anchor text is one way you can help your website achieve higher rankings for non-branded terms.
+Improving keyword rankings other than your brand name will help to attract new audiences to your site.
+It can also help build your customer portfolio and increase the bottom line of your business.